TheBinaryNinja/tvapp2/README.md

 <br />

-**<sup>Optional</sup>**  If you have previously created this image and have not restarted your system, clean up the original container before you build again:
+**Optional** : If you have previously created this image and have not restarted your system, clean up the original container before you build again:

 ```shell ignore
 docker buildx rm container